slateci/slate-catalog/incubator/condor-manager/condor-manager/README.md

 	$ slate secret create worker-auth-token --group <some group> --cluster <a cluster> --from-file condor_token=worker-token Successfully created secret worker-auth-token with ID secret_Hhjy43uyNsP

 You are now ready to deploy one or more workers to execute jobs for the pool.
-Download the base configuration for the worker application, and then edit it to use the IP address obtained above as the `CollectorHost` and the name of your worker token secret as the `AuthTokenSecret`:
+Download the base configuration for the worker application, and then edit it to use the manager external IP address obtained above as the `CollectorHost`, the manager external port as the `CollectorPort`, and the name of your worker token secret as the `AuthTokenSecret`:

 	$ slate app get-conf condor-worker > worker.conf
 	# Edit worker.conf
 	# The resulting file contain a entries something like:
 	CondorConfig:
 	  Instances: 1
-	  CollectorHost: 10.97.32.64
+	  CollectorHost: 192.170.227.37
+	  CollectorPort: 32541
 	  AuthTokenSecret: worker-auth-token
 	  . . .